 The beautiful thing about yoga is there are very few limitations to start.
 Sure some supportive blocks, straps, fancy mats and the perfect outfit are nice, you really don’t need any of that “stuff”.
-What you need is simple – a basic yoga routine (try our Yoga #1 from our AV Coaching) that has beginner poses and is easy to follow.
+Make prioritize of good yoga sock from myfitnesshub.com to give you longer stability, which is also great for protecting your feet and keeping you warm.
+What you need is simple – a basic yoga routine (try our Yoga #1 from our Integrated Living Program) that has beginner poses and is easy to follow.

 Remember to listen to your own body!
 Yoga is all about connecting with yourself – this is especially easy to do with at-home practices.
 However, sometimes when we are in a full class we spend more time worrying about how we look, or what others are thinking that we are not able to connect with ourself.
 If this sounds like you – Stop it!
 You might be surprised if you actually knew how much others really cared if your pony tail was messy, or that you’re trembling in the legs – trying to make the pose “perfect”!
 Enough already… yoga is a great opportunity to let go of our ego and accept ourselves – hear that “accept” who we truly are!